moustphaak/backbutton/README.md

 # Sofware Backbutton on Android
-This code will you to implementation or handle the software backbutton of android on Xamarin Forms.
+This code will allow you to implement or handle the software backbutton of android on Xamarin Forms.

 It uses the answer of AlexeiMalashkevich  : https://forums.xamarin.com/discussion/87795/onoptionsitemselected-not-invoked-using-masterdetails-page-on-android